 Go Green and Grow!

-Rocky Mountain Frontier is designed as a ‘geo-thermal green’ campus, where boys and staff members adapt to an 1800’s ‘off-grid’ lifestyle.
-We keep solar electric power working at base camp at all times.
+Rocky Mountain Frontier is designed as a ‘geo-thermal green’ campus, where boys and staff members adapt to different lifestyle.
+We keep solar electric power working at all times.

 Now Climb the Next Mountain.